 Dr. Anthony Gustin is a board-certified sports chiropractor, functional medicine practitioner, entrepreneur, podcast host, and founder of Perfect Keto.

-In a broader view, the cost of being healthy in general can be pretty pricey.
-Supplements are expensive.
-Gym memberships cost an arm and a leg.
-Exercise classes can run 30$ a pop.
-Vegetables cost more than chips.
-As a case study, let’s take a look at the four main reasons exogenous ketones are expensive but keep in mind that what we are really talking about is the question, why does it cost so much to make healthy choices?
+As a case study, let’s take a look at the four main reasons exogenous ketones are expensive.
+But keep in mind that what we are really talking about is the question, why does it cost so much to make healthy choices?

 Why Exogenous Ketones Are Expensive

-Beta-Hydroxybutyrate (BHB) is a new product – Everyone has heard of protein and pre-workout powders, etc. They are ubiquitous.
-The reason BHB is not widely known is because it’s an extreamly new product, in its infancy and on the cutting edge of nutritional supplements.
+Everyone has heard of protein and pre-workout powders.
+BHB is not widely known because it’s an extremely new product, in its infancy and on the cutting edge of nutritional supplements.

-BHB is hard to make and source – Beta-Hydroxybutyrate does not grow on trees.
-The process to source, purify and isolate BHB is highly labor intensive.
+BHB does not grow on trees.
+The process to source, purify, and isolate BHB is highly labor intensive and requires specialized lab equipment.

-Perfect Keto BHB is made in the United States – Perfect Keto is all about quality.
-We don’t want to put anything in our bodies that isn’t helpful, and we don’t want to provide a sub-optimal product.
-Our quality standards are outrageously high, and that means we are painstaking about every phase of sourcing and producing the best ketogenic nutritional supplements.
+Our quality standards are outrageously high, which means we are painstaking about every phase of sourcing and producing the best ketogenic nutritional supplements.

-Not all exogenous ketones are the same.
+Remember that not all exogenous ketones are the same.
 See our guide to ketone supplements.
-Here is a quick summary of the specific problems Perfect Keto solves.
+Here is a quick summary of the specific issues Perfect Keto addresses that most of our competitors do not.

 Low GI Distress